SciML/Surrogates.jl/docs/src/sphere_function.md

 The sphere function of dimension d is defined as:
 ``f(x) = \sum_{i=1}^d x_i^2``
 with lower bound -10 and upper bound 10.
+Its global minimum is ``f(\mathbf{0}) = 0``.
+It is convex and perfectly smooth, which makes it the sanity check of the benchmark set: a surrogate that struggles here has a problem unrelated to the difficulty of the objective.

 Let's import Surrogates and Plots: